mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 ### Design Principles

-With above-mentioned features in mind I suggest following design principles when doing composition-driven OOP with D programming language:
+With the above-mentioned features in mind I suggest following design principles when doing composition-driven OOP with D programming language:

 - provide reusable functionality as a small building blocks
-- define all expectation for the mixin context via template parameters
+- define all expectations for the mixin context via template parameters
 - `static assert` a lot (including `typeof(this)` verification)
 - compose actual classes from those building blocks as necessary
 - reserve inheritance to useful abstractions